-If keys to a room/apartment/house/residence hall are lost or stolen and Campus Operations deems it necessary to change the lock(s), the lock(s) will be changed at a cost of \$50, along with an additional cost of \$50 for a new set of keys that is billed to the student's account.
+If keys to a room/apartment/house/residence hall are lost or stolen and Campus Operations deems it necessary to change the lock(s), the lock(s) will be changed at a cost of \$50, along with an additional cost for a new set of keys that is billed to the student's account.
 If a student loses a key, and Campus Operations determines the lock does not need to be changed, the student can obtain new keys from Campus Operations at a cost of \$50 per key.
 When a student moves out of a room or studio space and does not return the corresponding keys, unreturned keys will be replaced at a cost to the student of \$50 per key.
 Charges for unreturned keys will be refunded to the student if the student returns the lost or unreturned keys within 30 days of when the charge occurred.
 For everyone's safety, all exterior and interior residence doors should be closed and locked at all times.
 Lost keys should be reported and replaced immediately.
 Failure to do so puts other residents at risk.
 The College reserves the right to require a student to have the room lock changed.
 Because each key is unique and assigned to a particular student, students may not trade keys.
 Failing to return the specific key issued will result in a \$50 per key fine.
-At mid- or end-of-semester checkouts or during room changes or inspections, students will be fined \$10 for keys left/found in rooms.
-Keys must always be turned in to Campus Operations or Westlands Desk.
+Keys must be returned to Campus Operations or the Campus Safety 24/7 Desk located at Swinford Annex.